sigstore/cosign/doc/cosign_attest-blob.md

       --identity-token string             identity token to use for certificate from fulcio. the token or a path to a file containing the token is accepted.
       --insecure-skip-verify              skip verifying fulcio published to the SCT (this should only be used for testing).
-      --key string                        path to the private key file, KMS URI or Kubernetes Secret --oidc-client-id string             OIDC client ID for application (default "sigstore") --oidc-client-secret-file string    Path to file containing OIDC client secret for application --oidc-disable-ambient-providers    Disable ambient OIDC providers.
+      --key string                        path to the private key file, KMS URI or Kubernetes Secret --new-bundle-format                 output bundle in new format that contains all verification material --oidc-client-id string             OIDC client ID for application (default "sigstore") --oidc-client-secret-file string    Path to file containing OIDC client secret for application --oidc-disable-ambient-providers    Disable ambient OIDC providers.
 When true, ambient credentials will not be read